gstanden/orabuntu-lxc/README.md

 1. Download the zip file from https://github.com/gstanden/orabuntu-lxc to your ~/Downloads directory on Ubuntu 15.x
 2. Unzip the zip file which will create the directory ~/Downloads/orabuntu-lxc-master
 3. Change directory to ~/Downloads/orabuntu-lxc-master
-4. Edit the script ubuntu-services.sh to tell ubuntu-services-4.sh how many oracle-ready containers you want to create.
+4. Edit the script ubuntu-services.sh with your desired parameters (see usage notes below).
 5. Run ONLY on fresh install of Ubuntu 15.04 or 15.10 !
 6. Run the script ~/Downloads/orabuntu-lxc-master/ubuntu-services.sh (note, it's a fully-automated, non-interactive script).